Contemporary Art Society (Australia)

-The Contemporary Art Society is an Australian organisation formed in Victoria 1938 to promote non-representative forms of art.
-Separate, autonomous branches were formed in each state of the Commonwealth by 1966, although not all of them still exist today.
+The Contemporary Art Society is an Australian organisation formed in Victoria in 1938 to promote non-representative forms of art.
+Separate, autonomous branches were formed in each state of the Commonwealth by 1966, including the Contemporary Art Society of Australia (N.S.W.) in 1939 and the Contemporary Art Society of South Australia in 1942, although not all of them still exist today.

 Victoria

 The Contemporary Art Society (now Contemporary Art Society of Victoria (Inc.) was established on 13 July 1938, by George Bell.
 It held its first exhibition in June 1939 at the National Gallery of Victoria, displaying works of artists from all over Australia.
-Members were not only committed to contemporary stylistic experimentation, but also to engagement with contemporary social realities, and in December 1942 sponsored an "Antifascist Exhibition" at Melbourne's Athenaeum Gallery.
+Members were not only committed to contemporary stylistic experimentation, but also to engagement with contemporary social realities, and in December 1942 sponsored an "Anti-fascist Exhibition" at Melbourne's Athenaeum Gallery.
+As well as showing Australian artists, the exhibition highlighted the work of German artist, Kathe Kollwitz.

 However, Bell and others left the society over differences of opinion in 1940, and further differences among remaining members (who included Arthur Boyd, Sidney Nolan and John Perceval), led to suspension of the society in 1947.

-In 1954 CAS was revived by John Reed, and two years later it founded the Gallery of Contemporary Art (later renamed Museum of Modern Art and Design of Australia), in a building which included its headquarters.
-It moved premises in 1963 to 9 Collins Street, Melbourne, in 1967 to 1 Fitzroy St, St Kilda, to Kew and then South Yarra from 1972 to early 1989, after which they held exhibitions in other galleries.
+In 1954 CAS was revived by John Reed.
+One of its first exhibitions was the Royal Tour Contemporary Art Exhibition in 1954 at Mirka Mora's studio in Melbourne, mounted as a protest against the Fellowship of Australian Artists royal exhibition.
+Two years later CAS and Reed founded the Gallery of Contemporary Art (later renamed Museum of Modern Art and Design of Australia) in Tavistock Place, a lane-way off 376 Flinders Street, Melbourne, which also housed its headquarters.
+It moved premises in 1963 to 9 Collins Street, Melbourne, in 1967 to 1 Fitzroy St, St Kilda (in 1970 taken over by Pinacotheca Art Gallery), to Kew and then South Yarra from 1972 to early 1989, after which they held exhibitions in other galleries.

 The Contemporary Art Society of Victoria, as of 2021 based in Richmond, is a non-profit organisation, run by artists, for artists and those interested in the arts.
 It aims to hold four major exhibitions each year, manages three smaller spaces for smaller exhibitions, and also holds social events for its members.